USEPA/useeior/README.md

 Once a model is built, model results can be validated, exported, and visualized for further applications.

-Complete list of available functions for calculating, validating, exporting and visualizing model can be found [here](https://github.com/USEPA/useeior/wiki/Using-useeior#calculate-validate-export-visualize-model) in Wiki.
+A complete list of available functions for calculating, validating, exporting and visualizing model can be found [here](https://github.com/USEPA/useeior/wiki/Using-useeior#calculate-validate-export-visualize-model) in the Wiki.

 ## Disclaimer